Reben80/Data110-22016/Week5_Titanic_Assignment.md

 ### Part 3: Class and Fare Analysis
 5. **Task 5: Passenger Class Distribution**
    - Create a bar plot showing the number of passengers in each class (`Pclass`).
-   - Create a boxplot to visualize the distribution of fares paid by passengers in each class.
    *Question*: Is there a relationship between passenger class and fare?
 What insights can you draw from this?

 6. **Task 6: Class and Survival**